Italy’s staggering virus toll poses uncomfortable questions

 This wasn't supposed to happen.
 Italy was the first country in the West to be slammed by COVID-19 and, after suffering a huge wave of death in spring, brought infections under control.

 Italy then had the benefit of time and experience heading into the fall resurgence because it trailed Spain, France and Germany in recording big new clusters of infections.
-Yet the virus spread fast and wide, and Italy has added 28,000 dead since Sept.
+Yet the virus spread fast and wide, and Italy has added nearly 29,000 dead since Sept.
 1.

 “Obviously there needs to be some reflection,” Guido Rasi, former executive director of the European Pharmaceutical Agency, told state TV after Italy reported a pandemic-high record of 993 deaths in one day.
 “This number of nearly 1,000 dead in 24 hours is much higher than the European average.”

-Italy added another 761 victims Friday, bringing its official total to 63,387, just shy of Britain’s Europe-leading 63,603 dead, according to Johns Hopkins University.
+Italy added another 649 victims Saturday, bringing its official total to 64,036.
+According to the official British goverment total of 64,024, Italy did overtake Britain, though the Johns Hopkins University tally late Saturday still showed Britain leading Europe with 64,123 dead.
 Both numbers are believed to greatly underestimate the real toll, due to missed infections, limited testing and different counting criteria.

 The average age of Italian victims has hovered around 80.
 In addition, 65% of Italy’s COVID-19 dead had three or more other health problems before they tested positive, such as hypertension or diabetes, according to Italy’s Superior Institute of Health.

 But that doesn’t explain the whole picture.
 Germany has a similarly old demographic and yet its death toll is one-third of Italy's despite its larger population of 83 million.
-Germany recorded its highest daily number of coronavirus victims Friday — 598 — but has only 21,000 dead overall.
+Germany recorded its highest daily number of coronavirus victims Friday — 598 — but has 21,500 dead overall.

 Analysts point to Germany’s long-term higher per-capita spending on health care, which has resulted in greater ICU capacity, better testing and tracing capabilities and higher ratios of doctors and nurses to the population.
 But Germany also imposed an earlier, lighter lockdown this fall and is now poised to tighten it.